-A. Unless the term is specifically defined in this Act or the contrary is stated or clearly appears from the text, the definitions set forth in the City of Oakland Campaign Reform Act (Chapter 3.12 of the Oakland Municipal Code) and in the California Political Reform Act (Government Code Sections 81000 et seq.), as amended, govern the interpretation of this Act.

-B. For purposes of this Act:
+- A. Unless the term is specifically defined in this Act or the contrary is stated or clearly appears from the text, the definitions set forth in the City of Oakland Campaign Reform Act (Chapter 3.12 of the Oakland Municipal Code) and in the California Political Reform Act (Government Code Sections 81000 et seq.), as amended, govern the interpretation of this Act. - B. For purposes of this Act: - 1.
+"Democracy Dollar" or "Democracy Dollars" means the four, twenty-five dollars (\$25.00), vouchers of revenuecampaign funds from the Fund, that are to be distributed to eligible residents under section 3.15.090 of this Act.

-- 1. "Democracy Dollar" or "Democracy Dollars" means the twenty-five dollars (\$25.00) of revenue from the Fund, that is to be distributed to eligible residents under section 3.15.090 of this Act. - 2.
-"Applicant candidate" means a candidate for a covered office who has filed a notice of intent to apply for certification in the Program under Section 3.15.080(A). - 3.
+- "Applicant candidate" means a candidate for a covered office who has filed a notice of intent to apply for certification in the Program under Section 3.15.080(A). - 3.
 "Certified candidate" means a candidate who has received certification in the Program under Section 3.15.080(E). - 4.
 "Commission" means the Oakland Public Ethics Commission. - 5.
 "Contested election" means an election for a covered office in which an applicant or certified candidate is opposed by: - a.
 Another certified candidate for the same covered office; or - b.
-Another candidate for the same covered office who has received contributions or made expenditures that, in the aggregate, equal or exceed ten thousand dollars (\$10,000). - 6.
+Another candidate for the same covered office who has received contributions or made expenditures that, in the aggregate, equal or exceed ten thousand dollars (\$10,000). - b.c.
+Another candidate for the same covered office who has received the benefit of independent expenditures of ten thousand or more (\$10,000) either in support of that candidate or in opposition to that candidate's opponent. - 6.
 "Covered office" means the office of Mayor, City Attorney, City Auditor, City Council, or School Board of Directors. - 7.
 "Executive Director" means the Executive Director of the Oakland Public Ethics Commission. - 8.
 "Eligible resident" means a natural person who satisfies all of the following conditions: - a.
 Is at least 18 years old on the date of the election for which the Democracy Dollars are distributed. - b.
-Currently resides in the City and has resided in the City for more than 30 days. - c.
+Currently resides in the City and has resided in the City for more than 30 days - c.
 Is not prohibited from making a contribution under 52 U.S.C.
 30121. - 9.
 "Fund" means the Oakland Democracy Dollars Fund created under Section 3.15.060. - 10.
 "Nomination period" means the period in which candidates for City office must file their nomination documents with the City Clerk pursuant to Section 3.08.040 of the Oakland Municipal Code. - 11.
 "Program" means the Democracy Dollars Program established by this Act. - 12.
 "Qualifying contribution" means a monetary contribution, excluding a loan, made by an eligible resident to an applicant candidate in an amount of at least five dollars (\$5) and not more than the contribution limit under Section 3.12.050(B) of the Oakland Municipal Code.